IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ### About X-Small Profile

 The `x-small` profile is not an official profile supported by CP4WAIOps at the moment.
-It only covers AI Manager, not including Event Manager.
+It only covers AI Manager and does not include Event Manager.
 As an experimental feature, you can use it to setup demo, PoC, or dev environment.

 Althougth in this install scenario, `x-small` profile is used, this approach also supports CP4WAIOps install in production environment using official profile such as `small` or `large`.